rtgodwin/rtgodwin.github.io/_docs/outline.md

 ### Assignments

+There will be 5 assignments, each worth 3% of your grade.
 You will use RStudio and work with data in order to complete your assignments.
 All assignments must be completed independently.

 ### Midterm and Final